DiceDB/dice/docs/src/content/docs/commands/FLUSHDB.md

 ```

-FLUSHDB deletes all keys and this command never fails.
+FLUSHDB deletes all keys present in the database.

 #### Examples